Colleges by Location

 Student Population Diversity

-Higer Education is committed to expanding the diversity of its student body and improving students' sense of inclusion and belonging.
+In order to enhance a sense of inclusion and belonging among its students, higher education is dedicated to increasing student diversity.
 A heterogeneous student body brings together individuals from diverse backgrounds, experiences, and perspectives.
 Discover more about the many ethnic communities that go to this school.

-In 2023, out of the total number of students enrolled at the institution, the number of students of Asian origin was 752, and the number of African American students was 5,244.
-949 undergraduate students at this school identified as Hispanic/Latino and 561 as multirace.
+In 2023, out of the total number of students enrolled at the institution, the number of students of Asian origin was 752, and the number of Black American students was 5,244.
+949 undergraduate students at this school identified as Hispanic/Latino and 561 identified with more than one race.
 The school also had 23 students who declared as Native Hawaiian or other Pacific Islander, and 42 American Indian or Alaska Native students.
 There were also 194 students whose ethnicity is unknown.

 Cost